geeksterin/Jan22-Web-Fundamentals/Feb-09/README.md

 Assignment 2:
 -> Create a table looking similar to the Wiki secion Class schedule.
 -> Make it look same as possible.
 Use background-color and color.
--> Data can be dummy text also.
+(Dark theme) -> Data can be dummy text also.

 -> Further Reading (width style property).

--> head and title
--> hr
--> iframe
--> Entity

-A bit more HTML tags.
--> Container tags (span and div)
-CSS.

---> discussion on layout (block vs inline).

-height width color; background.

-Input type hidden.